stephanie56/LS-Pro-Node-I/README.md

 	* Node

-	A: Javascript was first designed to write programs that run on browsers (client side).
-NodeJS is a javascript program that you can install on your desktop to write desktop & mobile applications, compile and run javascript codes locally on your desktop.
+	**A: Javascript was first designed to write programs that run on browsers (client side).
+NodeJS is a javascript program that you can install on your computer to write desktop & mobile applications, compile and run javascript codes locally on your computer.**

 	* Chrome's V8 Engine

-	A: V8 is a program written with C++ that allows you to write and compile javascript code on computer.
+	**A: V8 is a program written with C++ that allows you to write and compile javascript code on computers.**
 	* GET request

-	A: It's a http request from the client (user) to get information from the server with a given url.
+	**A: It's a HTTP request method that allows client computers (users) to get information from the server with a given url.**
 	* Server

-	A: Server is a computer that is designed to host websites and data.
+	**A: Server is a computer that is designed to store data and share data with other client computers.**
 	* express

-	A: It's a framework that makes it easier to build a server with nodeJS.
+	**A: It's a framework that makes it easier to build a server with nodeJS.**

 2. Fork and clone this repo.